marioosh-net/flickr-node/README.md

     PORT=8080 node app.js

 Open [http://localhost:3000](http://localhost:3000) in Your browser.
-You will get setup page where You have to choose gallery mode.
-Next You will be redirected to authorize app to access Your Flickr account.
+You will get setup page where You have to choose gallery mode, Your API key etc. Depending on settings You will be redirected to authorize app to access Your Flickr account.
-In `mode=2` listed sets need to have `[public]` phrase in description.
+In `private modes` listed sets need to have `[public]` phrase in description or description = ' ' (space).

 Demo on Heroku